Dan0sz/strip-db-dump/README.md

 > If You want this plugin to support more 3rd party plugins, feel free to submit a pull request!

 As of v1.1.1 adding support for additional 3rd party plugins is easy.
+It's a matter of adding a class to `src/Compatibility` and implementing this plugin's different interfaces along with their required methods.
+If your plugin requires truncating of Orders and Customers tables, your Compatibility class should `implement` the `CustomersCompatibilityInterface` and the `OrdersCompatibilityInterface`.

+Each method
-It's a matter of adding a class to `src/Compatibility` and implementing this plugin's `CompatibilityInterface` along with the required methods.
-Each method should return an array of corresponding table names **without prefix!** Then, add the new class to the corresponding handlers in `Main` and you're ready to submit your PR! :-)
+should return an array of corresponding table names **without prefix!** Then, add the new class to the corresponding handlers in `Main` and you're ready to submit your PR! :-)